carlessanagustin/psmoduletemplate/README.md

 - Copy it.
 - Use it.
 - Fork it.
-- Contact me with questions, doubts or improvements.
+- Contact me with questions, doubts, improvements or a cold beer anytime.
 - Help me developing a fully functional module template.

 User under your responsability.
 I don't asume any error or misuse or security gap.